Seddryck/DubUrl/docs/_docs/native-ado-net-providers.md

 | <a href="https://nuget.org/packages/{{- provider.ProviderInvariantName -}}" style="border: 0px;"><img src="{{ '/assets/img/nuget.png' | relative_url }}" alt="Go to Nuget repository" width="24" style="max-width: fit-content;"/></a>|
 {% endfor %}

+### Additional packages

+SQLite3 is expecting additional libraries (.dll) to work properly.
+If these libraries are missing, you ‘ll receive an exception `You need to call SQLitePCL.raw.SetProvider()`.
+To avoid this exception, you must include the package `SQLitePCLRaw_bundle_e_sqlite3` into your solution or copy the following dlls:

+* `SQLitePCLRaw.batteries_v2.dll`
+* `SQLitePCLRaw.core.dll`
+* `SQLitePCLRaw.provider.e_sqlite3.dll`

 ### Example

 Following example shows how to use DubUrl to connect to a PostgreSQL database.